 3 hours.
-Offered fall.
-Format: classroom centered.
 Students participate in discussions and/or activities dealing with site-based management, decision making, mentoring, management of human resources, and issues dealing with professional leadership in education.
 Note: This course is designed for students in the teaching license only and school counselor programs.